zimoun/bempp-conda/README.md

 How to build
 ============

-Once `conda-build` installed, you only have to run,
+Once `conda-build` installed,
+and if you are inside the `bempp-conda` folder previously cloned, the you only have to run,

 ```
-    $ cd VERSION/
-    $ conda build .
+    $ conda build VERSION
 ```

 where `VERSION` is ... the version that you want to build.